 Murdock, the newly named chief impact officer at Kith, a streetwear lifestyle brand, spearheads its diversity and social impact initiatives.
 In her position, she established The Kin Foundation, a nonprofit providing paid apprenticeships for underprivileged aspiring creators.
 A multifaceted force, Murdock is also co-owner of Liberty Fashion and Lifestyle Fairs and CEO of ENVSN Festival, a multidimensional community committed to the professional and self-development of Gen Z and millennial achievers.

 Driving change and doing good has always been Pickard’s hallmark.
 During her tenure as president of the General Motors Foundation and director of corporate relations, she distributed more than $350 million supporting various initiatives, including sending kids to college, promoting diversity, supporting nonprofits and more.
 Today, as the president and CEO of the Pickard Group, she consults Fortune 500 companies and nonprofits on corporate responsibility, strategic planning and diversity.
-Pickard is currently advising Kyyba Tech, Sterling Insurance Group and the Motown Museum, which she helped raise $43 million for its expansion.
+Pickard is currently advising Kyyba Tech, Sterling Insurance Group and she helped raise $43 million for the expansion of the Motown Museum.
 She also sits on several boards, including The Links Inc. and Black Women’s Agenda.